 One of the best ways to make healthy, budget friendly meals is to use common, everyday ingredients.
 Before I started honing my skills as a frugal cook, I would buy crazy expensive ingredients required for obscure recipes – and I would only use a tablespoon of said ingredient and then let it expire in the back of the fridge or pantry.

-Now, I only buy ingredients that I know I will use up completely.
+Additionally, now that I operate on a frugal food budget, I only buy ingredients that I know I will use up completely.
 And, if a recipe calls for an outrageously expensive item, I either find a substitute…or I find a different recipe.
 In fact, most of my frugal cooking recipes have been adapted to fit my budget.
 I view recipes as more of a guideline than actual instructions.

-Furthermore, I save a bundle of money by only making recipes that call for cheap in-season ingredients.
+Furthermore, I save a bundle of money by only making easy frugal recipes that call for cheap in-season ingredients.
 In the wintertime, I stick to hearty root vegetables and save the recipes that call for fresh berries for the summer, when they are plentiful and on sale.

 Pro Tip: Spices are one of the best ways to jazz up frugal foods!
 Find inexpensive ingredients that fit your tastes – and use them in the majority of your recipes.